Things You'll Need

 Wooden dowel, 1/2-inch diameter and 12 inches long (optional)

 Metal beads (optional)

-Eliminate spattered wax caused by blowing out candles by creating an elegant and functional wire snuffer from heavy wire, such as copper or stainless steel.
-This relatively simple and inexpensive project requires minimal materials and provides a satisfying result, making it suitable for young people as well as adults.
+Eliminate spattered wax caused by blowing out candles by creating your own elegant and functional candle snuffer from heavy wire, such as copper or stainless steel.
+This relatively simple and inexpensive project requires only minimal materials and a few everyday craft supplies.
+You'll create a satisfying result on the cheap, making this an activity suitable for young people and older children, as well as adults.

 Put on the safety glasses.
 Cut a piece of wire approximately 18 inches long using the wire cutters.
 Turn 1 inch of one end of the wire into a loop using pliers.